Minnesota State Highway 280

-Minnesota State Highway 280 (MN 280) is a 3.710 mi highway in the Twin Cities region of Minnesota that runs from its interchange with Interstate 94/US Highway 52 (I-94/US 52) in Saint Paul to its interchange with I-35W in Roseville.
+Minnesota State Highway 280 (MN 280) is a 3.710 mi highway in the Twin Cities region of Minnesota that travels from its Interchange with Interstate 94/U.S.Route 12/US Route 52 (I-94/US 12/US 52) in Saint Paul to its interchange with I-35W in Roseville.

-MN 280 is an important connector route because the junction of I-94/US 52 and I-35W in nearby downtown Minneapolis is not a complete interchange.
+MN 280 is an important connector route because the junction of I-94/US 12/US 52 and I-35W in nearby downtown Minneapolis is not a complete interchange.

 Route description

 MN 280 serves as a north–south route along the western edge of Ramsey County, between the city of Saint Paul and suburban Roseville.
 The highway passes through the small city of Lauderdale between Saint Paul and Roseville.
 MN 280 is largely built on a slope, providing an excellent view of downtown Minneapolis to the west, particularly for southbound vehicles.

-The route has a 55 mph posted speed limit over its entire length.
+The route has a 55 mph posted speed limit over its entire length, except for at the intersection with Broadway St. NE where the limit is 50 mph.

-MN 280 is built to freeway standards from its interchange with I-94/US 52 to its interchange with East Hennepin Avenue/Larpenteur Avenue, although the entrance and exit ramps at Como Avenue are rather tight.
+MN 280 is built to freeway standards from its interchange with I-94/US 12/US 52 to its interchange with East Hennepin Avenue/Larpenteur Avenue, although the entrance and exit ramps at Como Avenue are rather tight.
 This section of the route has auxiliary lanes between University Avenue and the Kasota Avenue/Energy Park Drive exit.
 There is a signal-controlled intersection at Broadway Street NE on southbound MN 280 only.
 The MN 280/I-35W interchange in Roseville is incomplete, so traffic from MN 280 northbound cannot reach I-35W southbound without using intersecting surface streets, and the same is true for northbound I-35W traffic attempting to reach southbound MN 280.